danmindru/responsive-html-email-signature/README.md

 ### Thunderbird
 There are several Thunderbird plugins which can automatically insert signatures when composing e-mails.
 We recommend [SmartTemplate4](https://addons.mozilla.org/en-us/thunderbird/addon/smarttemplate4) as one of the options.
 It can use different templates for new e-mails, replies and forwarded e-mails.

+### Gmail
+Go to your mailbox settings & paste the generated signature.
+> **NB**: Gmail doesn't seem to support inlined (base64) images.
+You have to use absolute `http(s)//...` from them to load up.

+### Office 365 / outlook.live.com
+It's a bit hacky to set up, but possible.
+See [this issue](https://github.com/danmindru/responsive-html-email-signature/issues/52).

 ### Apple Mail / OS X (oh boy)